+33 (0)5 47 74 26 85 | contact@novaptech.com

 Targets must produce an immune response

-Can bind to very small, non immunogenic, toxic targets
+Can bind to very small, non-immunogenic, toxic targets

 Production time and cost